arnobt78/RAG-AI-ChatBot--NextJS/README.md

 ## To Install TailwindCSS

-By deafault tailwind use css order, to avaoid that, we use class merging intuative: `npm i tailwind-merge clsx`
+By default tailwind use css order, to avoid that, we use class merging intuitive: `npm i tailwind-merge clsx`

 ( For Further info, visit: https://tailwindcss.com/docs/guides/nextjs )